Skip to main content

 lovrabet logs --clear

-Check if you're in project root directory:
+Check if you're in the project root directory:

-# Confirm in project root
+# Confirm you're in project root

 ls .lovrabetrc